pablgonz/ltximg/README.md

-**ltximg** is a perl *script* that automates the process of extracting and converting environments provided by **tikz**, **pstricks** and other packages from input file to image formats in individual files using `ghostscript` and `poppler-utils`.
-Generates a file with only extracted environments and other with environments converted to `\includegraphics`.
+**ltximg** is a perl *script* that automates the process of extracting and converting environments provided by **tikz**, **pstricks** and other packages from input file to image formats and standalone files using `ghostscript` and `poppler-utils`.
+Generates a file with only extracted environments and another with all extracted environments converted to `\includegraphics`.

 ## Syntax